 What will I learn at The College of Engineering?

 The College of Engineering courses teach problem-solving skills by engaging scholars in the engineering process.
 Models of product solutions are created, analyzed, and communicated in a variety of ways including the use of robust modeling computer design software.
 Scholars use 3D design software to design and document solutions for major course projects.
 Exploring various technology systems and manufacturing processes help scholars learn how engineers and technicians use an engineering problem-solving process to benefit society.

-Scholars in the Engineering College will engage in the PLTW curriculum.
+Scholars in the Engineering College will engage in the Project Lead The Way (PLTW) curriculum.
 These classes give students transformative experiences that they would not experience in a traditional classroom.
 Student projects will provide them with the background and skills needed to enter the competitive job market.
 Through these classes, scholars will learn to think critically, solve real-world problems in a collaborative environment.

 While at Ignite, scholars will take the core classes required by the Commonwealth of Kentucky.
 Unique to the school, those core classes, and projects, where appropriate, will be integrated into the Engineering College programs.
 For example, in English Class, an assignment may be to write a speech as part of a public presentation explaining in detail modifications to a drone.
 In biology class, students may work to an aquaculture tank that incorporates resource cycling and optimization to farm seafood or vegetables.

 Like all scholars at Ignite, those enrolled in the Engineering College will have access to over 20 dual-credit college classes and be able to complete an Associate’s degree before they graduate high school.
 These classes include all the general education courses needed at Kentucky’s public colleges, which ensures a well-rounded liberal arts education.